Kids with Feeding Issues: 10 Tips to Survive Holiday Family DinnersDec 20, 2023

 - Enjoy the mealtime together.
 Share laughter, food, and conversation.

 I wish you and yours a wonderful holiday season.
 Give yourself a break...I suggest lowering your expectations about your child's eating and feeding progress during the holidays.
 It's a busy, hectic, and often emotional time of year for everyone.
 Kids and families are out of their regular routine.
-Be kind to yourself and take a break.
+Be kind to yourself and take a breather.
 Celebrate and spend time with your friends and family.
 In the New Year you can get back to working on all of the great strategies you were using to help your child learn to be a more Adventurous Eater.
-Click on the list of feeding blogs below to help your child on their feeding journey:
+Try not to let anyone steal your joy.
+You are doing a great job.
+Keep Calm and Merry On!

 Sharing tips, research, and advice on feeding.